Menu

 • ☐ Professional bank account opened

-• ☐ Merchant file submitted to payment provider
+• ☐ Merchant file submitted to the payment provider

 • ☐ Merchant credentials received (ID + API key)